kaiewiggins/kaiewiggins.github.io/_posts/2021-07-10-Publishing-Overview.md

 category: resources
 ---

-These slides are from a series for young writers and present a rough and very broad overview of things to think about and possible next steps for emerging authors.
+These slides are from a series of workshops for young writers and present a rough and very broad overview of things to think about and possible next steps for emerging authors.

 ---